 Physical Therapy Treatments For Parkinson’s Disease

-Parkinson’s disease is a chronic, degenerative disease that can result in a number of different symptoms depending on the stage of severity.
+Parkinson’s disease is a chronic, degenerative disease that, depending on the severity, can result in a number of different symptoms.

-Physical therapy, however, is a great resource to use to slow the effects of this progressive disease and minimize the impact on your daily life.
+Physical therapy is a great resource to use to slow the effects of this progressive disease, and minimize the impact on your daily life.

 Remember to make sure that the clinic you’re considering for treatment has a Parkinson’s disease physical therapist.

-This way, you know that they’ll be experienced and knowledgeable about the disease.
+This way, you know that they’ll be experienced and knowledgeable about your disease.

-Here at Capitol Physical Therapy in Washington DC we offer physical therapy treatments for Parkinson’s disease and other neurological conditions.
+At our physical therapy clinic, we offer treatments for Parkinson’s disease, and other neurological conditions.

-But if you or a loved one has been newly diagnosed with Parkinson’s disease, you might be confused and even a little overwhelmed at what it means.
+If you or a loved one has been newly diagnosed with Parkinson’s disease, you might be confused, and even a little overwhelmed at what it means.

 So let’s take a closer look.